mecid/mecid.github.io/_posts/2020-04-01-drag-and-drop-in-swiftui.md

     }
 ```

-Unfortunately, onDrop modifier doesn't affect the list or any view that inside a *List*.
+Unfortunately, *onDrop* modifier doesn't affect the *List* or any view that inside a *List*.
 It works well with *VStack*, *ScrollView*, and other views.
 But it doesn't work with the *List*.

 I hope it is a bug, and Apple will fix it soon.
-We can replace the *List* with *ScrollView* to make onDrop modifier working.
-But in this case, we lose all the features of the *List* component.
+We can replace the *List* with *ScrollView* to make *onDrop* modifier working.
+But in this case, we will lose all the features of the *List* component.

 #### Insert
-Gladly, *SwiftUI* provides us another modifier that we can use on *ForEach* view. *onInsert* modifier looks like a simplified version of onDrop modifier, and it works inside *List* component.
-Let's take a look at quick usage example of *onInsert* modifier.
+Gladly, *SwiftUI* provides us another modifier that we can use on *ForEach* view. *onInsert* modifier looks like a simplified version of *onDrop* modifier, and it works inside *List* component.
+Let's take a look at the quick usage example of *onInsert* modifier.

 ```swift
 struct BookmarksList: View {